 Several studies have also suggested that drinking cold water, taking cold showers as well as other types of cold-water or ice therapy may also help boost your fat-burning abilities.
 Managing your weight is one of the key factors to enjoying a longer healthier life.

 How does it work?

 The process speeds up your metabolic rate, as your body must work to raise the temperature of the water.
 And there are no adverse side effects to this.
 As Dr. Mercola suggests; “This may be another simple and inexpensive tool to support optimal health and longevity.”

-And if you think this is some strange modern day trend.
+And if you think this is some strange modern-day trend.
 Think again.
 Thomas Jefferson was known to pour himself a cold foot bath every morning for 60 years in order to maintain his good health.
 Hollywood actress Katherine Hepburn, lived a full and very active life.
-She attributed her good health and vitality to taking a daily cold shower since a young age.
+She attributed her good health and vitality to taking a daily cold shower from a young age.

 So long as common sense prevails, cold water, in any or many of these forms can only be good for you.